Paulo Pereira · Realtor® | Keller Williams Elite Partners III Realty

 This is not a market problem.
 It is a pricing strategy problem.
 And the solution is not to list lower next time.
 The solution is to price based on what the active competition looks like right now — not what sold six months ago, and not what the agent promised to get the listing.

-In the $650,000 to $1 million range across Lake and west Orange counties, correctly priced homes are still selling within 30 to 45 days.
-Homes that miss the pricing window by even $25,000 are sitting three to four times longer.
-The data is clear.
-The margin for error in this price range is thin, and agents who guess instead of analyze are costing their sellers months of carry cost.
+In the $650,000 to $1 million range across Lake and west Orange counties, correctly priced homes are selling meaningfully faster than overpriced ones — and homes that miss the pricing window, even modestly, are sitting months longer.
+The pattern is consistent.
+The margin for error in this price range is thin, and pricing by guesswork instead of analysis costs sellers months of carry.

 2. MLS Is Not a Marketing Strategy

-Your previous agent probably listed your home on MLS, syndicated it to Zillow and Realtor.com, took some photos, and waited for buyer's agents to schedule showings.
+Your previous agent probably listed your home on MLS, let it syndicate to the major portals, took some photos, and waited for buyer's agents to schedule showings.

 That is not marketing.
 That is distribution.

 In 2026, buyers scroll through dozens of listings per session.
-They make a decision about whether to visit your home in under three seconds — based almost entirely on the first photo.
-If that photo was shot on an iPhone with bad lighting, or the home was not staged, or there was no video tour, your listing was invisible to the majority of buyers who would have been interested.
+They decide whether to visit your home in seconds, based largely on the first photo.
+If that photo was shot on a phone in bad lighting, or the home was not staged, or there was no video tour, your listing never reached many of the buyers who would have been interested.

 3. Inspection Problems That Should Have Been Solved Before Day One